-I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
-Should the tenant fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.
+I grant an Order of Possession to the landlord effective two days after service of this Order on Tenant W.W.
+Should Tenant W.W. and any other occupant fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

 Pursuant to section 72 of the Act, I grant the landlord a Monetary Order in the amount of \$100.00 for the recovery of the filing fee for this application.
-The landlord is provided with this Order in the above terms and the tenant must be served with this Order as soon as possible.
-Should the tenant fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.
+The landlord is provided with this Order in the above terms and Tenant W.W. must be served with this Order as soon as possible.
+Should Tenant W.W. fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.